HTML Builder Design FAQs

 1. Hover over the column or block you want to move.

-• To drag handle (←↕→) will appear on the right side of the column.
+• A drag handle (←↕→) will appear on the right side of the column.

 2. Click and hold the drag handle.